Nelzouki22/nterview/Home.md

 1. Consumer producer problem with one consumer and one producer - [ConsumerProducerProblem.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/multithreaded/ConsumerProducerProblem.java)
 2. Executor service example - [ThreadPoolExample.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/multithreaded/ThreadPoolExample.java)
 3. Thread pool implementation - [ThreadPoolImpl.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/multithreaded/ThreadPoolImpl.java)
+4. Given a queue which gets millions of messages.
+Message is of form <Domain,Update>.You have 10000 domain tables.
+Also you have 50 worker threads.
+You can only get data from front of the queue.
+Threads get data from the front and then update the domain table - [SingleQueueDomainTableUpdate.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/multithreaded/SingleQueueDomainTableUpdate.java)

 ###Regex###
 1. Given a sentence with multiple spaces between words and also spaces in front and back of sentence how do you remove these extra spaces - [MultiSpaceReplacement.java](https://github.com/mission-peace/interview/blob/master/src/com/interview/regex/MultiSpaceReplacement.java)